This post is also available in: Español (Spanish)

 Berlin Gay Clubs and Parties

 KitKatClub – Popular nightclub in Berlin, opened in March 1994 by Austrian pornographic film maker Simon Thaur and his partner Kirsten Krüger.
 It's known for fetish parties, techno & trance music.
-The space has 3 floors with an outdoor area and a pool.
+The fetish nights are mixed and open to everyone but be sure to dress the part to avoid being turned away.
+The space has 3 floors with all sorts of weird and wonderful things to see – and maybe do – with an outdoor area and even a pool.

 Berlin Gay Sauna's & Cruising Bars